 Susie, LMSW, LCSW

-Susie Morozowich, LMSW, LCSW is the CEO and founder of Telebehavioral Health.US.
+Susie Morozowich, LMSW, LCSW is the founder and Chief Clinical Officer of Telebehavioral Health.US.
 She was the first clinician to adopt this nationally supported telebehavioral health model in the State of Michigan and one of the first in the United States.
 Susie has been providing behavioral health services for over 15 years and has been practicing telehealth since 2014.
 Her experience in the field of behavioral health has been an eclectic mix of direct practice, clinical supervision and program development.
 Her constant curiosity allows her to conceptualize human behavior from a unique perspective.

 Daniel, LMSW, CAADC